nitesh-19/Guess-Indian-States/README.md

  A game where you try to recall all 28 states of india.<br>

 ![img.png](img.png)
-# To add your own map:
+# To add custom map:

 1. In 'screen_handler.py' change the existing gif to the gif of your map.
 Set height and width according to the file supplied and save your file.
 2. Run 'location_mapper.py' and follow the console prompts.
 Click in the center of the place where you want your final game to place the text.